-Riley had an ability to juggle multiple stories in his brain, and he could keep track of what story he told to each person he was in a relationship with.
-He could retain unbelievable amounts of detailed information.
+As you already know, Riley had an ability to juggle multiple stories in his brain, and he could keep track of what story he told to each person he was in a relationship with.
+As mentioned, in his youth he could retain unbelievable amounts of detailed information.
 When he was young, his memory and recall were legendary.

 Late in life, when he began this detailed journal, he wrote down every romantic and sexual encounter, every movie he saw, historical events during his life, every person he met and other details like addresses of apartments he lived in.
 Going through it is overwhelming.
-My friend Thomas helped me count the list of women Riley made, there are 84 women listed in Dad's journal.
+As mentioned, friends helped me count the list of women, there are 84 listed.
 A few "went home pregnant" or "called to say they were pregnant."
 Here's one entry:

 MARY (Darkhaired girl from Minneasota.
 Met while living with Doree.
 Moved in with her...She got pregnant.
 Went to San Bernadino, Ca., to be with mother)

 There are six pages like this, some with full names or who the woman was married to.